 Supplier delays, missing materials, and unclear purchase order status can quickly affect production.
 The system helps connect purchasing activity with material planning and production needs.

-• Purchase order visibility: Tracks purchase requests, approvals, orders, and supplier updates.
+- Purchase order visibility: Tracks purchase requests, approvals, orders, and supplier updates.

 Better supply chain visibility helps teams reduce last-minute shortages, supplier delays, and disconnected purchasing decisions.

-Apache OFBiz vs Traditional Manufacturing ERP Software
+Apache OFBiz vs Packaged Manufacturing ERP

-Feature Apache OFBiz Traditional Manufacturing ERP
+| Area | Apache OFBiz | Packaged Manufacturing ERP |

-Source Code Access Full source code access Limited or unavailable
+| Source Code Access | Full source code access | Usually controlled by the software vendor |

 Where OFBiz Customization Matters Most

 The value of OFBiz comes from how well it can be customized around a manufacturer’s actual workflow.
-Standard ERP systems may cover common transactions, but many manufacturers need custom fields, approval rules, production stages, reports, dashboards, and integrations.
+Standard ERP functionality may cover common transactions, but many manufacturers need custom fields, approval rules, production stages, reports, dashboards, and integrations.

-• Data models: Add fields for materials, batches, machines, production stages, quality checks, or customer requirements.
+- Data models: Add fields for materials, batches, machines, production stages, quality checks, or customer requirements.

-• Workflow automation: Create approval flows for purchase requests, production changes, quality checks, and dispatch steps.
+- Workflow automation: Create approval flows for purchase requests, production changes, quality checks, and dispatch steps.

-• Integrations: Connect with ecommerce platforms, accounting tools, warehouse systems, supplier portals, logistics tools, or BI dashboards.
+- Integrations: Connect with ecommerce platforms, accounting tools, warehouse systems, supplier portals, logistics tools, or BI dashboards.

-• Reports and dashboards: Track production output, material usage, supplier delays, inventory value, order status, and production costs.
+- Reports and dashboards: Track production output, material usage, supplier delays, inventory value, order status, and production costs.

 Example: Fashion Manufacturing ERP